go-critic/go-critic/docs/overview.md

 where flag values are not updated after flag.Parse().
 `flagDeref` is syntax-only checker (fast).<a name="ifElseChain-ref"></a>
 ## ifElseChain
-Detects repeated if-else statements and suggests to replace them with switch statement
+Detects repeated if-else statements and suggests to replace them with switch statement.

 **Before:**
 ```go